syncfusion-content/xamarin.android-docs/xamarin-android/SfSegmentedControl/Handling-multiple-segments.md

 ---
 layout: post
-title: Handling multiple segments in Syncfusion Segmented control for Xamarin.Android
+title: Handling multiple segments in Segmented control for Xamarin.Android
 description: Learn how to restrict the visible segment count and its available scrolling options in Xamarin.Android Segmented control.
 platform: Xamarin.Android
 control: SegmentedControl
 documentation: ug
 ---

-# Handling multiple segments in Xamarin.Android Segmented control (SfSegmentedControl)
+# Handling multiple segments in Xamarin.Android SfSegmentedControl

 The segmented control handles the segmented items with the space distributed for the items on two ways.